redox-os/website/content/faq.pt.md

 #### Fácil de desenvolver e depurar

-A maioria dos componentes do sistema estão no espaço do usuário, você não precisa de virtualização para testar/depurar eles, mais rápido de desenvolver.
+A maioria dos componentes do sistema estão no espaço do usuário, simplificando a depuração.

 ## Qual o propósito do Redox?